 "Basic research offers the unique chance to really get to the bottom of things."
-This view held by the young scientist Nadjma Yassari harmonizes perfectly with the conviction of her patron Traudl Engelhorn-Vechiatto: "There is incredible innovative energy in basic research.
+This view held by scientist Nadjma Yassari harmonizes perfectly with the conviction of her patron Traudl Engelhorn-Vechiatto: "There is incredible innovative energy in basic research.
 It represents a cultural duty that we must face up to."

 When Traudl Engelhorn-Vechiatto became aware of a financial bottleneck at the Max Planck Institute for Comparative and International Private Law, she followed her words with deeds.
 Because the research project "God's law in flux" was threatened with closure in spite of its legal and political significance.
 The Research Group compares family law and inheritance law in Islamic countries and draws conclusions for dealing with different legal cultures.
 The work of the Research Group is growing in importance by the day, against the background of increased immigration.
 This was Traudl Engelhorn-Vechiatto's spontaneous conviction.
 So, she didn’t think twice about leaping into the breach with a generous donation.